DaveBenham/VenomModules/README.md

 #### DENSITY Slider
 Each slider specifies a threshold at which any given division beat is likely to issue a high gate.
 Typically the values are unipolar ranging from 0 to 100%.
 Each density can be modulated by the division density CV input, and/or the Global density CV input.

 The density slider knob blinks bright yellow each time the beat fires for that division.
-Note that the mode logic used for OR, XOR ODD, and XOR 1 outputs can be different then what is used for the individual division outpust, so the blinking sliders may not match the OR, XOR ODD, or XOR 1 outputs.
+Note that the mode logic used for OR, XOR ODD, and XOR 1 outputs can be different then what is used for the individual division outputs, so the blinking sliders may not match the OR, XOR ODD, or XOR 1 outputs.

 #### MODE Button
 The mode can influence whether a given beat will fire.
 Pressing the square button cycles through the available values, and right clicking provides a menu to directly select any one value.